Thanks to a posting on our mailing list I am trying out mintty, a tty shell emulator for windows which runs on top of cygwin.

 I just had to tweak it a bit to get it working on OS X so I thought I would document the trick here.

-It has also been run under Ubuntu where the following works (it didnt work on OS X which is why I adapted it), but the tput should also work on Ubuntu.
-I’ve not explicitly tested this one!
+It has also been run under Ubuntu where the following works (it didnt work on OS X which is why I adapted it), but the tput

 if [ "$?" -ne 0 ]; then